Raphael40/CV/README.md

 **Web Support Specialist at CIBSE** (April 2022 – April 2023)
 - I was initially onboarded for three months to help the company transfer its website to a new content management system.
 We successfully moved from Kentico to Umbraco within the deadline.
-- Continued to work with CIBSE for a year and learned how to maintain their website using updates and bug fixes.
+- Designed and populated webpages using the Umbraco content management system.
+Some examples are the Societies page, the News page, and the Registration page.
 - I was taught to use Salesforce and assisted multiple departments by managing committees, writing reports, proofreading emails, registering training sessions, and uploading membership data.
 - Thanks to my work with CIBSE I learned about UI & UX design, cloud storage, and content management systems.
 I also gained a year of experience in a professional office environment.